 Check out the "Bee-Sweet" website by clicking here!

-Through a now-completed grant from the German government, Kafakumba began the process of creating a substantial Honey business.
-To date, we have built over 60,000 state-of-the-art swarm boxes and hives and hope to harvest 175 tonnes of honey in 2016!
-These hives are being constructed by Rivendell in our woodworking factory.
-This provides dozens of jobs required to build the hives and swarm boxes.
-The hives and swarm boxes are given to local villagers, who are then taught how to care for the bees and how to harvest the honey.
-That honey is sold to Kafakumba, providing a source of income for the villagers.
-At Kafakumba, we bottle and resell the honey at local grocery stores or mini-marts.
+Kafakumba began the process of creating a substantial Honey business several years ago.
+To date, we have built over 80,000 state-of-the-art swarm boxes and hives and hope to harvest 300 tonnes of honey in 2018!
+These hives are being constructed by Rivendell in our woodworking factory, but we are also field testing our new plastic hive!
+This provides dozens of jobs to build the hives run the honey company.
+The hives are given to local villagers, who are then taught how to partner with us at Bee Sweet.
+That honey is sold by the villagers to Bee Sweet providing a source of income for the villagers.
+At Bee Sweet we bottle and resell the honey at local grocery stores as well as in exports to other countries in Africa or Europe.
 Over 10,000 villagers are benefitting from the honey sales!
 Check out a great story here and a video about the honey here.

 Fish Farming - Tilapia

 Tilapia are a delicious and prolific fish which are grown all over the world, but are native to this part of Africa.
 We have the largest tilapia hatchery in Zambia.
 Each month, more than 200,000 fingerlings are grown.
-We have 28 fish ponds dug, with 11 filled with water, for raising the fish to edible size.
-Each pond is about 1 acres in size.
 Fingerlings are sold to local outgrowers at a reduced price, who then raise the fish and market them.
-In addition, we sell fish to local women who then take the fish to market for resale.
-Both the fingerlings and fish provide a good source of income for local people.
-They also provide a great source of protein for malnourished African children.
+They provide a great source of protein for malnourished African children.

 Cattle are a traditional source of wealth and food in Africa.
-Currently, Kafakumba has approximately 230 head of cattle owned jointly with the Degama School for Handicapped Children.
+Currently, Kafakumba has approximately 230 head of cattle.
 The herd is located on Rivendell Farm, located adjacent to the Center.
 The oldest are 2-3 years old and are being bred.
 The Center has use of or controls approximately 10,000 acres of grazing land.
 The cattle roam free range each day with several villagers "herding" them.
 The cattle are gathered into a central location each evening to prevent poaching.

 The well or borehole "business" is actually a community service where a team from Kafakumba accompany the well-drilling rig to local communities where they offer hope and health through clean water.
-The goal is to support the ministry by occasionally drilling wells for profit to support the ones provided free of charge to the community.
+We are currently trying to dig wells at all our local United Methodist Churches so they can be living water physically as well as spiritually.

 Develop business models for locals